marcinz99/ChessGNN/README.md

 # ChessGNN

-This repository is intended as a my working repo for the Master Thesis in Computer Science.
-Some utils and various stuff will be here.
+This repository accompanies my Master Thesis in Computer Science, “Exploring the applicability of graph neural networks for chess engines”.